Skip to main content

 This is a delicate issue and must be approached by medical professionals with care.
 Of course, it is an established fact that psychic distress can be responsible for physical ailments.
 Did you ever get a headache after having an argument?
 Were you one of those students who experienced diarrhea before final exams?

-This past week, I saw 3 new patients in my practice with abdominal distress all of whom volunteered that they felt that emotional stress and anxiety were the culprit, or at least a major contributor to their gastro issues.
+Prior to my penning this post, I saw 3 new patients in my practice with abdominal distress all of whom volunteered that they felt that emotional stress and anxiety were the culprit, or at least was a major contributor to their gastro issues.
 Obviously, when the patient has this level of insight and expresses it to the physician, it paves the way for a fruitful conversation.

 But, this is not always the case.